gt-big-data/retina-crawler/README.md

 }
 ```

-The `"runner"` field in the JSON file is the name of the class you defined in `CrawlerRunners.py`, and the `args` field is a dict that will be passed directly to the constructor.
+The `"runner"` field in the JSON file is the name of the class you defined in `CrawlerRunners.py`, and the `args` field is a dict that will be passed directly to the constructor of your runner.